rldribeiro/turtleMineFieldApp/README.md

 In interactive mode you do not provide an action file.
 You control the movement with the keyboard.
 This was a request from my son.

+To run in interactive mode, simply add --interactive to the end of the command:

+`TurtleMineFieldApp.exe game-settings.json --intearctive`

+You do not need to specify actions file.

 ## Limitations

 The Mine Field size a limit of 1000x1000, but only renders to the terminal if is smaller than 100x100.